A Community Built for Survivors and Clinicians Alike

 She provides executive women’s health consultations and telemedicine services across multiple states, with expertise in menopause, sexual health, and preventive medicine.
 Dr. Larkin is recognized nationally for her leadership, innovation, and commitment to elevating standards of care in women’s health.

-The OncoMenopause Consortium is guided by an Executive Leadership Team of nationally recognized clinicians whose expertise spans medical oncology, survivorship, supportive care, and women’s health.
-Amy Comander, MD; Maryam Lustberg, MD, MPH; Eleonora Teplinsky, MD; and Laila S. Agrawal, MD bring deep experience caring for individuals with breast and gynecologic cancers and play a central role in shaping the Consortium’s educational priorities, multidisciplinary programming, and clinician engagement efforts.
+The OncoMenopause Consortium is guided by the OncoMenopause Education Committee, a group of nationally recognized clinicians whose expertise spans medical oncology, survivorship, supportive care, and women’s health.
+Together, the committee brings deep experience caring for individuals with breast and gynecologic cancers and plays a central role in shaping the Consortium’s educational priorities, multidisciplinary programming, and clinician engagement efforts.

 Maryam Lustberg, MD, MPH